 My other challenge (and learning point) came in chocolate form: as it turns out it is very hard to buy in snack size paper packaging, the ‘smallest’ paper wrapped bars often coming in behemoth 100g portions.
 Having a minor chocolate addiction meant purchasing provisions in Picnic form was not an option.
 This helped me to appreciate finer quality and likely higher welfare/trade standard chocolate- at lesser intervals.
 All good things!

 Perhaps my main take-away from my experience was learning to compromise.
-Going into 2020, I have realised quite how much I have been unwilling to compromise, or adapt to less convenient options in the past.
+Going forward, I have realised quite how much I have been unwilling to compromise, or adapt to less convenient options in the past.
 Whilst such changes will be hard to face, it is important to remember the positive overall effect that it will have.
 Pay a bit extra to buy better quality vegetables from markets, spend more time planning where to shop and find people around you who can encourage you, or discourage you from buying that unnecessarily wrapped chocolate bar.

 This Meet the Community article was written by Tom G, who has spent two years as Conservation Officer with Adventure Plus, on of A Rocha UK’s Partners in Action.

 Sign up here to receive future Wild Christian emails.